 The software is developed by the team at WP Engine and Flywheel.
 Both are the same company now and experts in the WordPress hosting space.

 Among the many local server options available, Local is a preference in the WP community because it is specifically optimized for local WordPress development.

-Since Local WP is owned by Flywheel, a hosting company that is part of WP Engine, if you host with either of those services, this is the software that is used to push and pull between staging sites and live sites.
+Since Local WP is owned by Flywheel, a hosting company part of WP Engine, if you host with either of those services, this software is used to push and pull between staging sites and live sites.

 Choose which option to use.
 You do not need to register for an online account to download and use the software.

 2. Once installed and you run the software, it will show a prompt to “create a new site.”
 Click that link and then give your site a name.

 Click “Continue,” leave the “preferred” option selected, or choose “custom” if you need different options, such as an older version of PHP or a different server like Apache instead of Nginx.